How Can Therapy Help With Adult Attachment Disorders?

 Note that these common symptoms may appear differently in adults and children.
 If you experience any or all of these common symptoms, attachment-based therapy may help you overcome them.

+Attachment disorders are mental health conditions characterized by difficulty developing healthy connections with one’s primary caregivers.
 According to the Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition (DSM-5), therapists cannot diagnose an attachment disorder in adults.
 A formal diagnosis of two childhood attachment disorders can be made in children with attachment issues, including disinhibited social engagement disorder and reactive attachment disorder.
 Childhood attachment disorders like disinhibited social engagement disorder, a rare condition, may form in the early years of a child’s life when a child does not form a healthy or proper attachment with their caregivers or parents.
+Adopted children are considered particularly at risk for developing disinhibited social engagement disorder.

-Although an attachment disorder in adults cannot be diagnosed through the Diagnostic and Statistical Manual, attachment theory focuses on how insecure attachment patterns and the impact of childhood attachment disorders can affect adults throughout their lives in areas such as emotional intimacy, connection with romantic partners, and adherence to cultural norms.
+Although an attachment disorder in adults cannot be diagnosed through the Diagnostic and Statistical Manual, attachment theory focuses on how insecure attachment patterns and the impact of childhood attachment disorders can affect adults throughout their lives.
+Such attachment wounds can influence areas such as emotional intimacy, connection with romantic partners, and adherence to cultural norms.
 Studies have found that adults struggling with adult attachment concerns can change their attachment style with the appropriate treatment, education in positive emotions and behavioral patterns, and support through emotionally challenging times.

 Attachment psychotherapy, or talk therapy, is a research-based treatment for adult attachment challenges.
-In attachment therapy, therapists may help clients consider their healthy attachments and learn strategies to modify their innate behaviors.
+In attachment therapy, an attachment-based therapist can help a client consider their healthy attachments and learn strategies to modify their innate behaviors.

 Several different techniques can be utilized in attachment therapy.
 Each technique may work well for different individuals, but they all have one thing in common: their emphasis on the therapeutic relationship.
 As therapists and clients build a close relationship, the partnership becomes an example of the trust-based connections that the client can create.
-Once trust is established, the therapist and client may work together to uncover the genesis of maladaptive behaviors.
+Once trust is established, the therapist and client may work together to uncover the genesis of maladaptive behaviors and begin rebuilding trust in their other relationships.

 Common types of psychotherapy interventions for attachment challenges include the following: